infiniteloom/Project-2-Backend/README.md

 # Project 2 Backend Worksheet

 ## Description:
-**“Archivista."** is an app that allows a user to manage their personal art collection or create a wishlist for a future collection through a modern, minimal interface.
+**“Archivista.”** is an app that allows a user to manage their personal art collection or create a wishlist for a future collection through a modern, minimal interface.

 **Archivista** is a combination of the words Archive and Vista, referring to the ability to view one’s art archives from a bird’s eye perspective.
-The Vista view mode is the default mode on site load.

-**Archivista** is primarily used by art collectors of all types but can also be used as a way to pin or save artworks to a wishlist for those who are interested in becoming a collector.
-Users will be able to add new artworks or browse their existing collection by artist or by artworks.
+**Archivista** is primarly used by art collectors of all types but can also be used as a way to pin or save artworks to a wishlist for those who are interested in becoming a collector.
+Users will be able to add new artists/artworks or browse their existing collection by artist or by artworks.

-Features coming soon: Thumnail with text view mode with sorting functionality to organize artworks by user’s personal ratings, recent -> least recently added, alphabetical by artist, alphabetical by artworks.
+Features coming soon:
+- Search by artwork / artist name A-Z
+- Sort artworks by user’s personal ratings to bring favorites up to the front
+- Toggle between list view and 'vista' view

 ## Inspiration:
+- Artsy.com
 - Etsy.com
-- Artsy.com

 ## Database Design Architecture:
 ```